A convex-geometric framework for fully phase-locked states in the finite Kuramoto model: Model, Reduction, and Stability Notions

 The second case corresponds to $\hat{\bfomega} \neq \bf 0$, where a critical coupling exists:

 $K_{\ell}$ separates the case $K > K_{\ell}$, in which the system exhibits a stable equilibrium state, from the case $K < K_{\ell}$, in which no equilibrium solution exists.
-The behavior of the Kuramoto model when $\hat{\bfomega} \neq \bf 0$ can be completely different from the downhill flow.
-Fixing the value of $\hat{\bfomega}$, it is possible to follow the stable equilibrium solution $\bftheta^*(K)$ depending on the $K$-parameter.
-We collect the main properties of the order parameter mapping $K \mapsto R(\bftheta^*(K))$ in Theorem~A. See Figure~\ref{fig:order_parameter} for an example of the map $ K \mapsto R(\bftheta^*(K))$.
+However, the Kuramoto model can present many different equilibria solution.
+In our approach we can follow, as a function of $K$, a selected principal branch of stable equilibrium.
+More precisely, using that $D\bm{F}({\bf0})$ is invertible we can construct a principal branch $K \mapsto \hat{\bftheta}(K)$, for sufficiently large $K$.
+Besides, we can continue this branch as long as the Jacobian $D\bm{F}(\hat{\bftheta}(K))$ remains non-singular.
+We collect the main properties of this principal branch $K \mapsto\hat{\bftheta}(K)$ in Theorem~A. See Figure~\ref{fig:order_parameter} for an example of the map $ K \mapsto R(\hat{\bftheta}(K))$, where $R$ is the order parameter.
 Finally, the solution $\bftheta^*=\bf0$ is never an equilibrium solution of the system.